 - Anxiety.
-(See the PDQ summary on Adjustment to Cancer: Anxiety and Distress for more information.)
+For more information, see Adjustment to Cancer: Anxiety and Distress.

 - Gastrointestinal problems such as nausea, constipation, diarrhea, and being unable to control the bowels.
-(See the PDQ summary on Gastrointestinal Complications for more information.)
+For more information, see Gastrointestinal Complications.

 - Bladder problems, such as irritation or being unable to control urine.